 Applications are dealt with centrally by the Admissions and Access Service rather than by Queen's University Management School.
 Once your application has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

-Past performance at GCSE level is taken into account when deciding to make conditional offers.
-The GCSE threshold may vary from year to year, but as a general guide, offers are normally made to applicants who have achieved 1A and 5Bs at GCSE.
+For applicants offering A-Level/BTEC Level 3 qualifications, past performance at GCSE or AS level is taken into account when deciding to make conditional offers.
+The GCSE threshold may vary from year to year, but as a general guide, offers are normally made to applicants who have achieved 6Bs at GCSE or ABB at AS level.
 The final threshold is not usually determined until late in the admissions cycle, so there may be a delay in processing applicants who do not meet the initial requirements.
+Where applicants do not cash-in AS-level examinations results at the end of year 13 (Year 12 England and Wales), it is helpful if the equivalent grades are given in the personal statement or academic reference, since this will speed up the decision-making process.

 For applicants offering the Irish Leaving Certificate please note that Junior Certificate performance is taken into account.